canha42/pinterest-pin-it/readme.txt

 * Feature: Ability to set content width on plugin settings page.
 * Bug: "All pages" bug, selecting all checkboxes on screen.
 * Bug: Text shadow in plugin settings page removed
+* Feature: Plugin translation-ready
+* Feature: Exclude certain classes from showing the button (such as "wp-smiley")

 = 1.0 =
 * Released 2012-8-07